Legislature(2021 - 2022)GRUENBERG 120

 cybersecurity [attack].
 She asked if municipalities and state

-agencies are taking adequate precaution.
+agencies are taking adequate precautions.

 MR. HOUSE recalled seeing higher levels of information sharing